Beyond-jQuery/book/manuscript/dom-manipulation.md

 Our super-simple document consists of a few different categories and attributes of ice cream: flavors, types, and a section of unassigned types and flavors.
 This document represents some choices for customers of an ice-cream shop.
 Using this markup, we're going to solve several "problems", first with jQuery, and then with the plain 'ole DOM API.

 The first challenge involves reordering the flavors and types in descending order, based on their popularity.
 Chocolate is most popular flavor, followed by vanilla and strawberry.
-The types section is in the correct order though.
-We'll have to change the order of the flavors list items to reflect the popularity.
+We'll have to change the order of the flavors list items to reflect their popularity, but the types section is in the correct order.

 Second, we really want to present our readers with the types of ice cream _first_, followed by the flavors.
-The current order, which includes _flavors_ first, is known to be less-than-ideal, as our users want to be informed of the types first before deciding on flavors.
+The current order, which includes _flavors_ first, is known to be less-than-ideal, as our customers want to be informed of the types first before deciding on flavors.

 Finally, we need to take the items in the "unassigned" section, and assign them to the proper category.
-"Rocky road" is a flavor, which is less popular than vanilla, but more popular that strawberry.
+"Rocky road" is a flavor, which is less popular than vanilla, but more popular than strawberry.
 And "gelato" is a type, the least popular of the bunch.

 {title="moving elements demonstration document - original", lang=html}